apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - metallb can give our loadbalance services external IPs
 - for doing so we need to install metallb first then make this resource of IPAddressPool
 - [https://metallb.universe.tf/installation/](https://metallb.universe.tf/installation/)
+- After installation we need to config Layer 2 configurations
+- Metallb has 3 pods, 2 speaker for checking whether a loadBalancer service is being made and 1 controller

 - This L2Advertisment is for binding Ip Address to Network Card using ARP protocol
 ```
 apiVersion: metallb.io/v1beta1